 When it comes to investing, something that’s easy to use, low-cost and tax-efficient is the way to go.
 You can get all of those features with Betterment.

 Betterment is what’s commonly referred to as a robo-advisor.
 A robo-advisor is a company that provides online portfolio management with limited human interaction.
 In other words, you tell Betterment what type of account you want and what that money will be used for, and they will build you a portfolio of low-cost index funds to help you meet your goals.

 Personally, I have a rollover IRA and a Roth IRA with them.
 It simply makes managing my accounts and investments easier so I can focus on my business.

 If you’re getting ready to make some online purchases (that are budgeted for!), you should always start by going to Ebates.

 By using Ebates, you get unlimited cash back on purchases that initiate from their site.
-For example, if you’re going to use some of your clothing budget to purchase some stuff at Kohl’s, you can use the Kohl’s link on Ebates, buy your stuff, and then Ebates will credit your account with 6% cash back.
+For example, if you’re going to use some of your clothing budget to purchase some stuff at Kohl’s, you can use the Kohl’s link on Ebates, buy your stuff, and then Ebates will credit your account with 6% cash back and you can get that deposited into a PayPal account.
 This is all at no cost to you!
 Why wouldn’t you use it?